orsonteodoro/gcf2/README.md

 * All source based packages require a rebuild if linking to CFIed libraries.
 * All binary based packages require LD_PRELOAD described in the troubleshooting section below.
+* A Rescue CD -- During bootstrapping, the network related packages and all linkers may break if missing CFI symbols.
+The LLD linker may break itself if CFIed completely.

 ### Coverage